Huzefa1122/Huzefa1122/README.md

 ## 🔍 About Me

-- 🔐 **Security Analyst & Red Team** – Specializing in offensive security, threat emulation, and adversarial attack simulations
+- 🔐 **Security Analyst** – Specializing in offensive security, threat emulation, and adversarial attack simulations
 - 💻 **Full-Stack Developer** – Proficient in building end-to-end web solutions using modern frameworks and technologies
 - 🤖 **AI Enthusiast** – Focused on applying AI/ML to security and automation use cases
 - 💡 **Currently Exploring**: LLM-based automation, Go-powered security tools, AI-integrated red teaming